AhmedYousriSobhi/used_cars_price_estimation/docs/analysis_report.md

 |Market Share| Collect market data on the total number of used cars sold in the market or within a specific region. <br/>Determine the number of used cars acquired by the company within the same market or region. <br/>Calculate the company's market share by dividing the number of cars acquired by the total market sales and multiplying by 100 for a percentage value.|
 |Customer Satisfaction| Gather feedback from sellers after the transaction, either through surveys or direct communication. <br/>Design a satisfaction rating scale (e.g., 1 to 5) or collect qualitative feedback to assess seller satisfaction. <br/>Calculate the average satisfaction rating or percentage of satisfied sellers based on the collected feedback.|

+## Conclution
+In conclusion, the analysis of the used car dataset has provided valuable insights into car models, transmission types, price trends, and competitor prices.
+These insights can assist the company in making informed decisions regarding pricing, inventory management, and understanding customer preferences.
+It is crucial for the company to leverage these findings to refine its strategies, maximize profitability, and establish a strong foothold in the competitive used car market.